Washington Department of Social and Health Services

 Support for Other States

-Many states are in the same position as Washington ― they know that they want to improve care for their dual-eligible populations, but they face resource gaps that prevent them from moving forward.
-Arnold Ventures launched Advancing Medicare & Medicaid Integration for this very reason and is currently accepting applications from states seeking to improve care for dual-eligible populations.
+Many states are in the same position as Washington — they know they want to improve care for their dual-eligible populations by providing fully-integrated programs, but face resource gaps that prevent them from moving forward.
+Arnold Ventures launched the Advancing Medicare & Medicaid Integration initiative to support states and help fill those resource gaps.
+Learn more about funding opportunities.

 Project Key Facts